hal/wildfly/README.md

 The allowed origins are meant to run [HAL](https://hal.github.io) in [standalone mode](https://hal.github.io/documentation/get-started/#standalone-mode) and connect to the running WildFly instances.

-In addition, the images contain a `standalone-<config>-insecure.xml`  configuration for each `standalone-<config>.xml` variant.
-These configurations disable the authentication of the management interface and are used by the HAL test suite to run automatic Selenium tests w/o worrying about browser authentication popups getting in the way.
+In addition, the images contain a `standalone-<config>-insecure.xml`  configuration for each `standalone-<config>.xml` variant and a `host-insecure.xml` configuration.
+These configurations disable the authentication of the management interface and are used by the HAL [test suite](https://github.com/hal/manatoko) to run automatic Selenium tests w/o worrying about browser authentication popups getting in the way.

 ## Scripts

-Most scripts require a WildFly version as `<major>[.<minor>]` with `major` being mandatory >= 10 and `minor` being optional >= 0 and <= 9 .
+Most scripts require a WildFly version as `<major>[.<minor>]` with `major` being mandatory >= 10 and `minor` being optional >= 0 and <= 9.
 All scripts support the following flags:

 ```shell
 -h, --help      Prints help information